-The University of North Carolina at Charlotte recognizes that owners of Domestic Animals and Therapy Animals may desire to bring those animals to the campus, users of Service Animals or Service Animals in Training may find it necessary to bring those animals on campus, and feral or wild animals may select the campus landscape as their habitat.
-However, in consideration of the personal safety and well-being of the UNC Charlotte campus community this Policy establishes requirements for accessibility, behavior, and treatment of animals on campus.
+The University of North Carolina at Charlotte recognizes that owners of Domestic Animals may desire to bring those animals to the campus; students may desire to bring emotional support animals into their on-campus housing; users of Service Animals or Service Animals in Training may find it necessary to bring those animals on campus; and Feral or Wild Animals may select the campus landscape as their habitat.
+In consideration of the personal safety and well-being of the UNC Charlotte campus community, and in accordance with applicable state and federal laws, this Policy establishes requirements for accessibility, behavior, and treatment of animals on campus.

 No person may bring an animal onto the University campus, except for:

-- Service Animals and Service Animals in Training as set forth in Section II.A below;
+- Service Animals and Service Animals in Training as defined in Section III.A and III.B below and as provided in Section IV.A below;

-- Animals used for academic research, but only as set forth in University Policy 310, Laboratory Animals Used for Teaching and Research; or
+- Animals used for academic research, but only as provided in University Policy 310, Laboratory Animals Used for Teaching and Research; or

 - Animals that are brought on campus for a purpose specifically approved and under conditions established by the Chancellor or a vice chancellor.

 This Policy does not apply to animals on campus solely for the purpose of instructional use.